 About the Program

-The Internship in Building Community is ideal for ambitious, creative college students who are interested in sharing their interests with students from a great many backgrounds and perspectives, all of whom are looking for leaders who will help them grow and engage the world in new ways.
-Interns hone their communication, leadership, and organizational skills while contributing in such areas as teaching, event planning, academic administration, civic engagement, media, publicity, or marketing.
+The Internship in Building Community is ideal for growth-oriented, creative college students who are interested in collaborating with others to build and help shaped a sophisticated residential and campus life community.
+Interns hone their communication, leadership, and organizational skills while contributing in such areas as teaching, student affairs, event planning, higher education administration, academic affairs, civic engagement, media, publicity, or marketing.

 The IBC is divided into two parts: